 Interest: Use the demo to show how you will deliver your UVP and generate interest.

 Desire: Then take it up a notch.
 When you lower sign-up friction, you make it too easy for the customer to say yes, but you are not necessarily setting yourself up to learn effectively.
-You need to instead secure strong customer commitments by triggering on desire.
+You need to instead secure strong customer commitments by triggering desire.
 The pricing conversation above generated desire (albeit intentionally) through scarcity and prizing.

 How is this Different from a Pitch?

 While this might look a lot like a pitch, the framing is still around learning.
-A pitch tends to be an all or nothing proposition.
+A pitch tends to be an all-or-nothing proposition.
 Here, you lead with a clear hypothesis at each stage and measure the customer’s reaction.
 If you fail to illicit the expected behavior at each stage, it’s your cue to stop and probe deeper for reasons.
 For instance, you might have your positioning wrong or be talking to a different customer segment.

-To see all of these principles in action, watch this short case-study I presented at SXSW:
+To see all of these principles in action, watch this short case study I presented at SXSW: